Sodium Hypochlorite Production Cost Report: Operating Costs, Logistics, Utilities, Manufacturing Process, and Raw Material Requirements See more

 The feedstock chlorine market experienced a large demand.
-However, as production of chlorine was flourishing in India during a time of low seasonal demand, the price of chlorine went down in the region affecting the prices of the downstream products like sodium hypochlorite.
+However, as production of chlorine was flourishing in India during a time of low seasonal demand, the price of chlorine went down in the region affecting sodium hypochlorite prices as well.

 In Europe, chlorine availability was limited which impacted the production of sodium hypochlorite during the first half of the final quarter.
-The cost of chlorine also went down to 125 USD/MT in India, which in turn impacted the prices in the region.
+The cost of chlorine also went down to 125 USD/MT in India, which in turn impacted sodium hypochlorite prices in the region.

 In Asia, the market witnessed mixed sentiments during the first quarter of 2021, as the coronavirus cases were declining in most countries across the region.
 Nevertheless, the demand from the sanitisation industry remained strong as countries took precautionary steps to curb the pandemic.
 Some states in India stocked the supplies of sodium hypochlorite to be utilised for the sanitisation of the cities.
 Additionally, the cases of bird flu emerged in some Indian states due to which the prices were stable and rangebound.
 The demand was stable in the Asian market across the region, supported by high offtakes from downstream industries like the disinfectant sector.
 The pandemic resurged rapidly in India, which induced the product’s demand in the country.
 The prices, however, remained stable due to the regulations by the government and the consistent supply activities in the country.